Cleveland-Cliffs: 20th century

 As the Cold War continued, reserves of mineable hematite dwindled in northern Minnesota and Cleveland-Cliffs returned some of its focus to its traditional areas of interest around the Marquette Iron Range, where new deposits of magnetite were opened.
 The first pellet plant was built at Eagle Mills in 1954, followed by the first grate/kiln plant at the Humboldt Mine in 1960.
 The Republic Mine was converted from a shaft mine to an open pit and concentrator in 1956 and a two-kiln pellet plant was added in 1962.
 The Empire Mine opened in 1963 and was expanded in the mid- and late-1970s; the Pioneer Pellet Plant was opened in 1965 to pelletize the underground ore from the Mather B Mine in Negaunee, Michigan.
 In 1974, the Tilden Mine opened south of Ishpeming, Michigan.
 This mine was and is the only mine in the world with the ability to produce both hematite and magnetite pellets.

 In 1970, a high-grade iron-ore mine was opened at Pannawonica in the Pilbara region of Western Australia, with a 200 km rail line to processing facilities at Cape Lambert for which the residential township of Wickham was built.
 A pellet plant was built but ceased operation before 1980, following a sharp increase in the cost of diesel fuel.

 During the 1970s, Cleveland-Cliffs had large interests in uranium and shale oil fields, as well as the oil and gas drilling industries.
 It also had holdings in the forest products industry.
-This interests were sold in the 1980s when the company refocused its efforts on its core iron ore business.
+These interests were sold in the 1980s when the company refocused its efforts on its core iron ore business.

 After the 1973–1975 recession and the early 1980s recession, Cleveland-Cliffs shrank its operations, closing the Mather B Mine and the Pioneer Pellet Plant and associated Ore Improvement Plant in 1979.
 The Humboldt Pellet Plant closed in 1981 and the Republic Mine was idled in 1981 and closed for good in 1996, when Cliffs began turning the associated tailings ponds into compensatory wetlands for its other properties.
 Over half of the Marquette Iron Range employees were laid off and, in 1984, Cliffs withdrew from the Great Lakes shipping industry.

 In November 1986, Cleveland-Cliffs announced the purchase of Pickands Mather Group, an iron ore company, from Moore-McCormack Resources.
 Assets included in the purchase were management and ownership stakes in Hibbing Taconite Company and Erie Mining Company in Minnesota, Wabush Mines and the Griffith Mine in Canada, and the Savage River Mine in Australia.

 In 1994, the company acquired Northshore Mining in Silver Bay, Minnesota.